 - Potential impacts of the changing climate on assets in a community, and identifying structures (electric, water, roads & bridges, buildings) that are at most risk to various extreme climate events;

-Lastly, the report says that science is continuously changing, and it is vital to keep updated.
-Climate change projections should also be put in context with historical climate.
+Lastly, the report says that science is continually changing, and it is vital to stay up to date.
+Climate change projections should also be put in context with historical climate data.

-Communication and interpretation of science are essential, especially to decision-makers, and they need to use them to formulate realistic adaptation actions and policies.
+Communication and interpretation of science are essential, especially for decision-makers, who need them to formulate realistic adaptation actions and policies.

-Brief information about the two organizations, RSI and CRI:
+Brief information about the two organisations, RSI and CRI:

-The RSI helps organizations, both public and private, from various sectors understand and manage risk and offers support in risk-based decision-making (RSI, 2020).
-Conversely, CSI is a non-profit and academic entity that provides climate change impacts and adaptation support based on science and local evidence to improve preparedness and resilience.
+The RSI helps organisations, both public and private, across sectors understand and manage risk and supports risk-based decision-making (RSI, 2020).
+Conversely, CSI is a non-profit, academic entity that provides support for climate change impacts and adaptation based on science and local evidence to improve preparedness and resilience.

-Their projects include delivering climate change impacts and adaptation training to professional planners in Ontario and providing vulnerability assessments in a Northwestern Ontario forest (Climate Risk Institute, 2019).
+Their projects include delivering training on climate change impacts and adaptation to professional planners in Ontario and conducting vulnerability assessments in a Northwestern Ontario forest (Climate Risk Institute, 2019).

 To read the entire report, click on the link below: